fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 ### agentResolver.Authors implementation

-This field is supposed to return a slice of `Author` objects represented by a given `Agent`.
+This field is supposed to return a slice of `Author` objects for a given `Agent`.
 Our database schema defines the relationship between agents and authors as a one-to-many relationship via a foreign key reference in the `authors` table.
 We will therefore need to create a new query to select authors based on the `ID` of the agent (we can access this value as `obj.ID` inside the resolver).
 Let's add the following to the `queries.sql` file:

 ```sql
 -- name: ListAuthorsByAgentID :many